aws-samples/serverless-mail/ses-credential-rotation/automatic-rotation/README.md

 * The template enables automatic secret rotation for the secret based on the MaximumSecretAgeInDays, the exact rotation schedule will be managed by AWS Secrets Manager

 NOTE - Note, this solution can be deployed multiple times to generate additional users and secrets to support a scenario where you have more than one AWS SES sending requirement, or want to limit the impact of a compromised credential.
 Each deployment requires a unique IAMUserName and SecretName.

+## Testing the Systems Manager document for your email server(s)
+From the AWS Systems Manager console under Documents > Owned by me,
+1. Click on the appropriate document
+2. Use the Run command button in the top right to start the execution process.
+3. Ensure the Document is selected, provide the new username and password, select a test instance, and click Run.
+4. Verify the intended changes have been made to the instance, and the document is ready to be called from the Lambda function setup by the CloudFormation template.

 ## Using your own KMS Key